-\1\ Provide an emergency shutoff switch in the HVAC control systems of new construction and existing buildings required to comply with these standards.
+For all new construction and existing buildings required to comply with these standards, provide an emergency shutoff switch in the HVAC control system.
 The switch will initiate a response in HVAC systems and low leakage dampers leading to the outside regardless of hand/off/auto (HOA) position within 30 seconds of switch activation subject to the guidance below.

-- Switch activation may, but is not required to shut down HVAC systems that do not draw air from the outside or do not serve mail rooms or loading docks. - Switch activation will not shutdown HVAC systems, but will close dampers leading to the outside for systems whose continued operation assists in preventing the spread of airborne contaminants and that do not serve mail rooms.
-An example would be a collective protective system.
+- Switch activation may, but is not required to shut down HVAC systems that do not draw air from the outside and do not serve mail rooms. - Switch activation will not shutdown HVAC systems, but will close dampers leading to the outside for systems whose continued operation assists in preventing the spread of airborne contaminants and that do not serve mail rooms.

-Provide a minimum of one shutoff switch per floor.
-Locate the shutoff switch (or switches) to be easily accessible by building occupants by locating them adjacent to such locations as fire alarm pull stations, interior stairwell entrance doors such that the travel distance to the nearest shutoff switch on the same floor will not exceed 200 ft.
-(61 m). /1/
+• Switch activation will not shutdown HVAC systems, but will close dampers leading to the outside for systems whose continued operation provides safety of egress pathways.

+Locate the shutoff switch (or switches) to be easily accessible by building occupants by locating them similarly to building mass notification system (MNS) local operating consoles (LOC) (see UFC 4-021-01 for additional information on MNS LOCS) so that the travel distance to the nearest shutoff switch will not be in excess of 200 ft.
+(61 m).
 Ensure that the shutoff switches are well labeled, and of a different color than fire alarm pull stations.